-Table A2-1 DSU interfaces (continued)
+Table A2-1 DSU-AE interfaces (continued)

-Purpose Protocol Notes Peripheral port (optional) AXI Low-latency master interface to external Device memory.
-Cluster to DebugBlock APB APB interface from the cluster (master) to the DebugBlock (slave).
-DebugBlock to cluster APB APB interface from the DebugBlock (master) to the cluster (slave).
-Power state control P-Channel P-Channels for DSU and core power management.
-Clock state control Q-Channel P-Channels for clock gating control.
-WFE event signaling - Signals for Wait For Event (WFE) wake up events.
-Generic timer - Input for the generic timer count value.
+Purpose Protocol Notes Memory ACE or CHI Master interface to main memory.
+You can configure the DSU-AE with either 1 or 2 ACE, or 1 or 2 CHI interfaces.
+See A1.4 Implementation options on page A1-29.
+Accelerator Coherency Port (optional) ACE5-Lite Slave interface allowing an external master to make coherent requests to cacheable memory.
+Peripheral port (optional) AXI Low-latency master interface to external Device memory.
+Cluster to DebugBlock APB APB interface from the cluster (master) to the DebugBlock (slave), also referred to as APBCD.
+DebugBlock to cluster APB APB interface from the DebugBlock (master) to the cluster (slave), also referred to as APBDC.
+Power state control P-Channel P-Channels for DSU-AE and core power management.
+Clock state control Q-Channel Q-Channels for clock gating control.
+WFE event signaling - Signals for Wait for Event (WFE) wake-up events.
+Generic timer - Input for the generic time count value.
 The count value is distributed to all cores.
 Each core outputs timer events.
 GIC interfaces - Interrupts to individual cores.
-A single GIC Stream Protocol interface is shared by all cores.
+All cores share a single GIC Stream Protocol interface.
 Design for Test (DFT) - Interface to allow access for Automatic Test Pattern Generation (ATPG) scan-path testing.
-Memory Built-In Self Test (MBIST) Arm MBIST Internal interface that supports the manufacturing test of the L3 and SCU memories embedded in the DSU.
+Memory Built-In Self test (MBIST) Arm MBIST Internal interface that supports the manufacturing test of the L3 and SCU memories embedded in the DSU-AE.
 Each core has its own internal MBIST interface.